-Posted By: SSF Law Firm Posted on: September 13, 2019
+Posted By: SSF Law Firm Posted On: September 13, 2019

 If you or a loved one gets injured on another person’s property, the situation can become confusing.
 You may wonder if you are able to file a lawsuit.
 Even if you think you can file a lawsuit, who exactly gets sued?

-Today, the Pittsburgh premises liability attorneys at Shenderovich, Shenderovich & Fishman want to answer some of your premises liability questions.
+Today, the Pittsburgh premises liability lawyers at Shenderovich, Shenderovich & Fishman want to answer some of your premises liability questions.
 It is important that you get the compensation you need for all of your incident-related expenses.

 All property owners in Pennsylvania have a duty to keep their property reasonably safe for those who have the right to be there.
 If they fail to do so and someone gets hurt, they could face a premises liability lawsuit.